-Sam Peraza enters his second season as the Aztecs' pitching coach after being named to the position in July 2015.
-Peraza, who came to the Aztecs from Florida International where he served as the pitching coach the past two seasons.
+Sam Peraza enters his third season as the Aztecs’ pitching coach after being named to the position in July 2015.
+Peraza, who came to the Aztecs from Florida International where he served as the pitching coach during the 2014 and 2015 the past two seasons.

-The 37-year-old Peraza brings 12 years of pitching coaching experience to SDSU along with producing a total of four conference Pitchers of the Year and nine All-Americans as a pitching coach.
+The 38-year-old Peraza brought 12 years of pitching coaching experience to SDSU along with producing four conference Pitchers of the Year and nine All-Americans as a pitching coach.
 The native of Los Angles is not unfamiliar with San Diego State as he concluded his college career as a member of the Aztec pitching staff during the 2002 campaign.

-"We're fortunate to have Sam Peraza join his on his return to the west coast" commented Martinez.
-"He brings a wealth of experience in the recruiting and development of pitchers.
-As a former Aztec he's familiar with the university and the local area.
-His energy and enthusiasm will make him a great addition to the helping us carry out the mission of the SDSU baseball program."
+“We’re fortunate to have Sam Peraza join his on his return to the west coast,” commented Martinez.
+“He brings a wealth of experience in the recruiting and development of pitchers.
+As a former Aztec, he is familiar with the university and the local area.
+His energy and enthusiasm will make him a great addition to the helping us carry out the mission of the SDSU baseball program.”

-During the 2015 season, he guided the pitching staff to a 3.89 team ERA, helping lead the Panthers to a Conference USA Tournament Championship and its first regional win since 2001 (Coral Cables Regional).
+During the 2015 season at Florida International, he guided the pitching staff to a 3.89 team ERA, helping lead the Panthers to a Conference USA Tournament Championship and its first regional win since 2001 (Coral Cables Regional).

 Peraza’s first season as Florida International’s pitching coach (2014) was a record-setting season for the Panther pitching staff.
 FIU posted a Conference USA single season record for most shutouts (14) and lowest team ERA (2.29).
 The Panthers set three school records in 2014 as well, posting the lowest team ERA, fewest walks (175) and fewest triples allowed (3).
 In total, Peraza’s pitching staff cracked the top five in 11 different school record statistical categories and individuals cracked the top 10 in eight different statistical categories.